3 min read

 Why are some people worried about getting a Power of Attorney?

-If you’re looking into Power of Attorney, you might have a few understandable fears about committing to one.
+If you’re looking into a Power of Attorney, you might have a few understandable fears about committing to one.

 • You don’t want to feel powerless.

-When granting Power Of Attorney to someone, the decisions are yours.
+When granting Power of Attorney to someone, the decisions are yours.
 It lasts as long (or as little) as you’d like, and this timeline will be detailed in any documents drawn up by your legal provider.

 You’re worried about losing control.